 This request adds a new attribute instance to a Managed Object and sets its value.
-The request contains the Unique Identifier of the Managed Object to which the attribute pertains, and the attribute name and value.
-For non multi-instance attributes, this is how they are created.
+The request contains the Unique Identifier of the Managed Object to which the attribute pertains, along with the attribute name and value.
+For non-multi-instance attributes, this is how the attribute value is created.
 For multi-instance attributes, this is how the first and subsequent values are created.
 Existing attribute values SHALL only be changed by the Modify Attribute operation.
 Read-Only attributes SHALL NOT be added using the Add Attribute operation.
 No Attribute Index SHALL be specified in the request.
-The response returns a new Attribute Index if the attribute being added is allowed to have multiple instances.
-Multiple Add Attribute requests MAY be included in a single batched request to add multiple attributes.
+The response returns a new Attribute Index, although the Attribute Index MAY be omitted if the index of the added attribute instance is Q. Multiple Add Attribute requests MAY be included in a single batched request to add multiple attributes.